-- Project proposals are due by Wednesday, April 18, to the usual email address (<sluo+decal@ocf.berkeley.edu>).
-I only need one proposal per group, but make sure you tell me who's in the group! - Your projects should be feature-complete (fully-implemented and working reasonably well, or at least well enough to be tested by someone else) by Wednesday, May 2. - Between May 2 and the end of classes (Tuesday, May 8), I'll turn you guys loose on each other's projects, the goal being to test the systems, find bugs, and perhaps cause some security problems. - I'd like a short writeup (2-4 pages) from each group reviewing what your project was, what you did during the project, what problems you encountered, and what you could have done better next time, and also discussing your experiences with the system you tested.
-There's no hard due date on this, though I need it before we submit grades; you probably want this in before Friday, May 18, to be safe.
+- Project proposals are due by Monday, April 21, to <sluo+decal@ocf.berkeley.edu>.
+I only need one proposal per group, but make sure you tell me who's in the group! - Your projects should be feature-complete (fully-implemented and working reasonably well, or at least well enough to be tested by someone else) by Wednesday, May 7. - Between May 7 and the end of classes (Monday, May 12), I'll turn you guys loose on each other's projects, the goal being to test the systems, find bugs, and perhaps cause some security problems. - I'd like a short writeup (2-4 pages) from each group reviewing what your project was, what you did during the project, what problems you encountered, and what you could have done better next time, and also discussing your experiences with the system you tested.
+I'm going to set a due date of Wednesday, May 14, but I realistically don't care when this gets in, as long as I see it before I have to turn in grades.
+(The due date corresponds to roughly when that was last year.)